cryostatio/cryostat-legacy/HTTP_API.md

     ###### request
     `POST /api/v2/certificates`

-    The certificate must be DER-encoded and can be either binary of base64.
+    The certificate must be DER-encoded and can be either binary or base64.
 The supported extensions are .der, .cer, .pem.
     The certificate should be uploaded in a form with the name `cert`.

     ###### response